 IBM i – The Home of Business-Critical Data

-In the summer of 2013, IBM celebrated the 25th anniversary of the launch of the AS/400 midrange server and its corresponding operating system, OS/400.
-Through years of successful growth in the 1990s, this reliable platform has become an integral part of IT operations for organizations worldwide.
+In the summer of 2018, IBM celebrated the 30th anniversary of the launch of the AS/400 midrange server and its corresponding operating system, OS/400.
+Through years of successful growth, this reliable platform has become an integral part of IT operations for organizations worldwide.

 It is estimated that there are over 350,000 systems in active use running these types of mission-critical applications such as enterprise resource planning, retail, hospitality, and core banking.

-Although IBM does not sell large quantities of the system into new accounts now, it continues to maintain a passionate and loyal user base.
+IBM i's user base is passionate and loyal.
 Users appreciate the simplicity of the object-based architecture, unique features like single-level storage, and the fact that the DB2 database is integrated into the operating system.

 Today, IBM markets the IBM i OS as part of the Power Systems platform alongside AIX and UNIX.
 IBM i incorporates TCP/IP networking technology and there is even a file system to store UNIX and Windows files.